Shopify Setup Guide

 - For each product you want available via L402:

-Quick test — open this URL in your browser (replace with your domain):
+Optional sanity check — if you want to verify your products are also visible on Shopify's public storefront, open this URL in your browser (replace with your domain):

 https://your-store.com/products.json